quantified-uncertainty/squiggle/packages/llmRunner/README.md

 - Find ways of automating the process of adding new suggestions for fixes, based on data from the logs.
 - Have policies for dealing with repeated errors.
 This happens frequently with cheaper LLMs.
 - Have much better examples of Squiggle code, for the prompts.
 If there are enough examples, specific ones could be used for certain kinds of requests.
+- Sometimes the llm will return an invalid response.
+This sometimes gets added to the messages history, which then can contaminate future runs.

 ## Key Limitations